jeremyhahn/cwebsocket/README.md

 ###### Fast, lightweight websocket server/client.

+The goal of cwebsocket is to provide a simple, configurable, high performance websocket solution that works especially well on embedded Linux systems.

 cwebsocket is currently in an ALPHA state.
 You may encounter bugs.
 Successful tests have been conducted on the following architectures:

 1. [x86](http://en.wikipedia.org/wiki/X86)